RandomVertebrate/raspi-looper/README.md

 - Press Track 1 Record Button to stop recording.
 Track 1 will now loop.

 ### During Session
 - Press Record Button to arm a track for recording or overdubbing.
-Recording will start with the next loop of Track 1.
+Recording will start on the next loop of Track 1.
 - Press Record Button again to stop recording or overdubbing.
 - Press play button to mute or unmute track.
 - While track is playing, hold Record button to undo last overdub.